 1.System ensuring the execution of duties by directors complies with the Company's Articles of Incorporation and prevailing laws and regulations

-- Directors must consistently ensure that the Company's business activities are undertaken in compliance with laws and regulations and must take the initiative to promote awareness of compliance practices at the Company and at each subsidiary.
+- Directors must consistently ensure that the Company’s management is undertaken in compliance with laws and regulations and must take the initiative to promote awareness of compliance practices at the Company and at its subsidiaries.

 - To ensure appropriate execution of duties by directors, the Company continues to appoint outside directors to its Board of Directors and strives to enhance the supervision of duties executed by directors.
-In addition, the Audit & Supervisory Committee, which has the participation of outside directors, conducts thorough audits to ensure fairness and transparency from a position independent of inﬂuence of directors (excluding those who are audit & supervisory committee members).
+In addition, the Audit & Supervisory Committee, which has the participation of outside directors, conducts thorough audits that ensure impartiality and transparency from a position independent of influence of directors (excluding those that are Audit & Supervisory Committee members).

 2.System for storing and managing information related to the execution of duties by directors

 - The minutes of shareholder's meetings, Board of Director's meetings and other important meetings along with any and all related materials are stored and managed by a designated department and retained for a period of 10 years under conditions that facilitate examination whenever necessary.

 - The Company utilizes tools to improve the security of in-house information networks and performs careful and timely reviews of its Rules for Information Security Management.
 Concurrently, the Company encourages information sharing within the organization and maintains systems to prevent leaks of conﬁdential information.

 3.Rules and system for managing the risk of loss